Met0o/air-quality-monitor/README.md

 One specific to this implementation is the version of InfluxDB which for my setup is 1.8.
 Newer versions of influxdb enter in a reboot loop which I was unable to fix.
 I've tried with containers from different architectures such as arm64v8 & arm32v7 and none of them worked.

-The deployment spins up several microservices:
+The deployment spins up the following microservices:

   - InfluxDB
   - Grafana
   - Chronograf
   - Telegraf
   - Kapacitor
-  - air-voc-probe
+  - air-co-voc-no2-c2h5oh-probe
   - air-co2-temp-hum-probe
   - air-quality-probe
   - api-data-probe
+  - air-voc-probe

 air-co-voc-no2-c2h5oh-call.py uses the Grove Gas Sensor V2(Multichannel) by Seed Studio (https://wiki.seeedstudio.com/Grove-Multichannel-Gas-Sensor-V2/) and can detect carbon monoxide (CO), Nitrogen dioxide (NO2), Ethyl alcohol(C2H5CH), and Volatile Organic Compounds (VOC).
+This is the most difficult and problematic sensor to configure for meaningful results.
+The code I use is adapted from the code of Chuntao Liu (https://github.com/atsclct/atsc_sensors).

 air-voc-probe.py uses the BME680 Breakout - Air Quality, Temperature, Pressure, Humidity Sensor (https://shop.pimoroni.com/products/bme680-breakout) to append readings into influxDB in 5 second intervals.